-The completed application with all required attachments must be submitted through the CFA portal, https://apps.cio.ny.gov/apps/cfa/, until 4:00 PM ET on April 15, 2022.
+The completed application with all required attachments must be submitted through the CFA portal, https://apps.cio.ny.gov/apps/cfa/, on an ongoing basis but no later than 4:00 P.M.
+NYT on June 30, 2023.
 Any applications or unsolicited amendments to applications received after the due date and time will not be considered in the review process.
 NYSDOL takes no responsibility for any third-party error in the delivery of applications (i.e., public computer access, internet service provider, etc.).